-The move from Preschool to Primary school is understandably a big one.
+The move from Preschool to Primary School is understandably a big one.
 Many parents and children face considerable anxiety in the face of this impending transition.
 In view of today’s society ever-increasing academic pressures which have infiltrated even our preschools, parents are not unjustified for worrying if their children are up to mark particularly in terms of their ABCs and 123s.

 But is that all getting ready for Primary school entails?
 BrainFit Studio, a company founded in 2001 by a group of therapists passionate about unlocking human potential and enhancing lives through brain fitness training, will be the first to respond with a resounding “No!”
-According to them, far more critical than content knowledge in preparation for primary school, is whether one has a “fit brain which can focus on, process and remember information easily.”
+According to them, far more critical than content knowledge in preparation for primary school is whether one has a “fit brain which can focus on, process and remember information easily.”

 Possibly a foreign concept to many, brain fitness is actually about laying the right foundations in the 5 core brain systems of Social-Emotional, Attention, Auditory, Visual and Sensory-Motor functions, which are vital for successful learning.
-So while your child will need to know his/her alphabets and numbers for Primary school, perhaps a more relevant question parents should ask themselves is whether their child’s brain is optimally primed, or wired to learn well and to love learning when he/she goes to primary school?
+So while your child will need to know his/her alphabets and numbers for Primary School, perhaps a more relevant question parents should ask themselves is whether their child’s brain is optimally primed, or wired to learn well and to love learning when he/she goes to primary school?

 What purpose do these 5 core systems serve?

-Each of these 5 core brain systems have distinct functions, which when functioning optimally together, contributes to a fit brain that enables your child to “think faster, understand better, focus longer, remember more, and be a happy learner.”
+Each of these 5 core brain systems has distinct functions, which when functioning optimally together, contributes to a fit brain that enables your child to “think faster, understand better, focus longer, remember more, and be a happy learner.”

 - Visual Foundation: for efficient focus, understanding and retention of visual details and information